datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/postgres/README.md

   flyway.schemas=public
   flyway.placeholders.rsUser=iudx_rs_user
   flyway.cleanDisabled=true
-  # use TRUE only for first time migration of existing DB, else use FALSE.
+  # use FALSE on first/clean postgres deployment, use TRUE only for first time migration of existing non-flyway created schemas in iudx_rs DB
   flyway.baselineOnMigrate = false
   ```
   2.2 After this, the info command can be run to test the config.
 Then, the migrate command can be run to set up the database.
 At the /iudx-resource-server directory, run